New England Journal of Medicine April 10, 2014

 Bottom Line

-The TOPCAT trial found that spironolactone did not significantly reduce the primary composite endpoint of cardiovascular death, aborted cardiac arrest, or heart failure hospitalization in patients with heart failure and a preserved ejection fraction, though it was associated with a decrease in heart failure hospitalizations.
+In patients with heart failure with preserved ejection fraction, spironolactone did not significantly reduce the primary composite outcome of cardiovascular death, aborted cardiac arrest, or heart failure hospitalization, although it did reduce the incidence of heart failure hospitalizations.

 Key Findings